rebelstackio/expressif/README.md

     * _validres_: A string identifier for a JSON schema registered with the `ayEs#JSONValidator` instance set as the `options.jsonv` option.
 This is currently only used when [generating the documentation JSON](#self-documenting-endpoints) for the `OPTIONS` route.
 See [JSONValidator](#JSONValidator) for more details.

 ### Self documenting endpoints
+If the flag `addOptionsRoute` is set on the options object passed to the `Router#buildRouter` function, it will add an `OPTIONS` endpoint at the root URL for that router that will return a `JSON` containing information about all routes within the router.
+This will include a `data` property that is an object whose property keys are the available paths for the router.
+Each path will have an array of objects describing each available verb for that path with the following properties:
+* _verb_: HTTP method
+* _validations_: What validations are carried out on the request format.
+Currently this will list required headers.
+* _body_schema_: A JSON schema for the parameters for this request.
+* _response_: A JSON schema describing the response for this endpoint.

 ```json
 {
   "data": {